CloudplexPlatform/developer-community/kubernetes/kubernetes RBAC/labs/rbac/rbac.md

 https://github.com/CloudplexPlatform/k8s-rbac-sample-app

+### Cloud Provider

+CloudPlex platform gives you the freedom of choosing you any cloud provider among these four (AWS, AZURE, GCP and DO).
+Please select any of them to proceed.

+### Cloud Profile Credentials

+You have to provide your selected cloud credentials in order to further continue this lab.
+There are fields under each cloud provider tab, fill them out.

+Click on the **next** button on the top right corner.

 ### Add k8s-rbac Service

 Kubernetes RBAC application is a microservice which will return the permissions of Kubernetes Secret Object in your container